 Unlike the repository method, manual RPM installation does not configure automatic updates.
 You must download and install new versions manually when Slack releases updates.
 Consider using the DNF repository method if automatic updates are important to your workflow.

-Once installed, you can launch Slack through the terminal or graphical application menu.
+Once installed, launch Slack from the terminal or the graphical application menu.

 Launch Slack from Terminal